 Disclaimer: This article was written after an honest and detailed investigation of our team on this topic.
 We do not have any affiliations with the companies mentioned in this post.
 We are also not responsible for the accuracy of any claims here.
 Any purchase of UPC codes is done at your own risk.
 Provided below is data only for informational purposes, and should not be considered as 100% accurate.

-If you want to sell your products on Amazon, Walmart, or Jet, you first need a UPC.
-This makes having a valid UPC codes more important than ever.
+If you want to sell your products on Amazon, Walmart, or any other marketplace, you first need UPC codes.
+This makes having valid UPC codes more crucial than ever.

-On Jet you don’t need it if you have ASIN or EAN, but if you don’t have these, then you do need a UPC.
-Walmart on the other hand accepts only UPC and GTIN-14 as identification numbers.
-This means you need to have one of them to list a product on Walmart.com.
-This makes having a valid UPC codes more important than ever.
+On Amazon, you don’t need it if you know ASIN of a product, but if you don’t have these, then you do need a UPC.
+Walmart, on the other hand, accepts only UPC and GTIN-14 as identification numbers.
+This means you need to have one of them list a product on Walmart.com.
+This makes having valid UPC codes more important than ever.